 Otago philosophy at a glance

-Today, the department hosts a number of major externally funded research projects.
+Today, the programme hosts a number of major externally funded research projects.
 It includes both an award-winning teacher and the authors of three best-selling textbooks amongst its staff.
 Current staff members teach and research in a wide range of areas, including the philosophy of science (especially the philosophy of biology), the philosophy of religion, metaethics, the philosophy of language, philosophical logic (especially paraconsistent logic), political philosophy, ethics and public policy, the philosophy of mathematics, the philosophy of mind (especially memory), social epistemology (especially conspiracy theories), philosophy and literature, and the history of philosophy (especially Kant, Hume, Spinoza and Bertrand Russell).
-The department hosts The Otago Logic Group and the Otago Memory Group and co-hosts The Artificial Intelligence and Society Group.
+The programme hosts The Otago Logic Group and the Otago Memory Group and co-hosts The Artificial Intelligence and Society Group.